-Recent projects, like the Sustainable Urban Dwelling Unit (SUDU) in Ethipia or the Mapungubwe National Park Interpretation Centre in South Africa, have shown that tile vaulting techniques using locally made, pressed soil-cement tiles successfully generated local entrepreneurship and helped to create income and employment for local communities.
+Projects like the Sustainable Urban Dwelling Unit (SUDU) in Ethiopia or the Mapungubwe National Park Interpretation Centre in South Africa have shown that tile vaulting techniques using locally-made, pressed soil-cement tiles successfully generate local entrepreneurship and helped to create income and employment for local communities.

 - Re-inventing Construction, Edited by Ilka & Andreas Ruby.
 With an Illustrated Index by Something Fantastic.
 Berlin: Ruby Press, 2010.

 - Afritecture - Building Social Change, Edited by Andres Lepik.
 Architekturmuseum der TU München, Munich; Hatje Cantz Verlag.
 Ostfildern, 2013.

 - Building Ethiopia : Sustainability and Innovation in Architecture and Design Volume 1: Digital Impressions, Printed in Ethiopia, 2012

 - Building from Waste - Recovered Materials in Architecture and Construction, Edited by Dirk Hebel, Marta Wisniewska and Felix Heisel.
 Basel: Birkhäuser Verlag, 2014.